-Maxx Burman is a Los Angeles based Matte Painter and Art Director working in film, television, video games, commercials, and design.
+Maxx Burman is a Los Angeles based Artist and Entrepreneur, known for his matte painting and art direction work in film, television, video games, commercials, and design.

 Maxx’s matte paintings have been featured in films such as Godzilla, Iron Man 3 and Her and in shows including Game of Thrones, The Walking Dead and House of Cards.
 His video game credits include Titanfall 2, Halo, Far Cry, League of Legends, and Dark Souls and commercial clients include Nike, Lexus, T-Mobile, and Samsung.

 Maxx started his career at 18, at Zoic studios, where he apprenticed under matte painting legend, Syd Dutton.
 Since then, he has worked on over 150 projects with studios such as Digital Domain, MPC, Sony Imageworks, Psyop, Blur, The Mill and 20+ others.
 In 2011, his project Portal: No Escape gained viral fame and launched the directorial career of Dan Trachtenberg, who went on to direct 10 Cloverfield Lane with JJ Abrams and Bad Robot.
 In 2014, he vfx supervised the short film Polis, directed by Steven Ilous, which was the grand prize winner of Break Media’s Prototype competition and is now with New Regency - to be produced by David Fincher.